 Are you still trying to collect on those old debts?
 Perhaps now might be a good time to let those things go.
 Forgive those who have wronged you and let them go.
 Food for thought…

-I will be returning to my previous topic shortly.
-Until then, may God’s richest blessings be yours in Christ today and every day.
+More new stuff coming really soon.
+Until then, may God’s richest blessings be yours in Christ Jesus.

 Copyright (c) 2018 M. Unruh